 "I have deliberately used the word "marvel" to shock the reader out of the complacency with which we often take the working of this mechanism for granted.
 I am convinced that if it were the result of deliberate human design, and if the people guided by the price changes understood that their decisions have significance far beyond their immediate aim, this mechanism would have been acclaimed as one of the greatest triumphs of the human mind."
 (Hayek, 1945, p.
 527)

-Hayek, to be sure, tells at the best part of the story.
-The major function of the price mechanism is not information processing but redistribution.
+Hayek, to be sure, tells the best part of the story.
+HOWEVER; The major function of the price mechanism is not information processing but redistribution.
 The higher market clearing price in our example does not only signal that a higher nominal demand interacts with an unchanged real supply but it actually redistributes the output.
 When all is said and done I have 95 units lost and you have them won.
-This 28 percent reduction of my real income is what shocks me out of complacency about the working of the price system.
+This 28 percent reduction in my real income is what shocks me out of complacency about the working of the price system.
 The real marvel is that it is not you personally who takes something away from me.
-It is the anonymous market price.
-You, too, pay the higher price and, in a twisted logic, suffer with me.
+It is the anonymous market price, a.k.a. the Invisible Hand.
+You, too, pay the higher price and, in a twisted logic, "suffer" with me.

 However, if the productivity increases in the period under consideration then the redistribution can even take place at a constant market-clearing price.
 In this case, my real income remains constant but you cash in on the productivity effect.
 The market price would not signal anything and the whole action would count as a Pareto-improvement.
 Note again that profit does not change at all, it is still zero.